eliocamp/shceof/README.md

 Clone this repo.
 If using RStudio, open the project.

 This project uses the [renv](https://rstudio.github.io/renv/) package to manage a reproducible environment.
-If opening this project with RStudio or starting R from the command line from the root directory, renv should automatically install and load itself.
+If opening this project with RStudio or starting R from the command line from the root directory, renv should automagically install and load itself.

 To recreate the environment then run